-- Petechiae, or blue, purple, or red spots under the skin, caused by burst capillaries
+- Petechiae, or blue, purple, or red spots under the skin, are caused by burst capillaries.

 In the late stages, you may observe the following signs:

-- Erythema, or red spots on the skin and shell, especially on the bottom of the shell
+- Erythema, or red spots on the skin and shell, especially at the bottom.

 What Causes Septicemia in Tortoises?